 Institutional Transfer Guides ensure that a student who completes an A.A. or A.S. degree with a grade of C- or better in all courses will have at least 60 credits of his or her A.A. or A.S. degree applied to the bachelor’s degree requirements at the receiving institution and the students will be granted junior status if admitted.
 Because most liberal arts and sciences degrees are designed to be completed in 120 credit hours, a transfer student can complete many degrees in 120 credit hours and 4 years, given that the transfer student follows the degree plan outlined in the transfer guide and does not take courses that are not required.
 It should be noted, however, that not all degrees for which there are transfer guides can be completed in an additional 60 credits.
 Completion of the curriculum prescribed within Institutional Transfer Guides does not guarantee admission to a participating receiving institution.
 Students must meet all admission and application requirements at the receiving institution including the submission of all required documentation by stated deadlines.
 Please note: students transferring to a University of Colorado institution (Boulder, Colorado Springs, Denver) must satisfy the CU System’s MAPS (Minimum Academic Preparation Standards) requirements.

-Institutional Transfer Guides for each four-year institution are linked on the Department’s at https://highered.colorado.gov/guided-pathways-guaranteed-transfer.
+Institutional Transfer Guides for each four-year institution are linked on the Department’s website.

 8.04 Transfer of Associate of Arts and Associate of Science Degrees that are not Degrees with Designation